IV THERAPY: How and Why IV Therapy Works

-Here, at the Natural Health Center, one area that we specialize in, includes the clinical area of bionutritional medicine.
-This area of expertise includes both oral and injectable nutritional medicines.
+Here, at the Natural Health Center, one area that we specialize in, includes the clinical area of bionutritional reinforcement support.
+This area of expertise includes both oral and injectable nutritional supplements.
 Many of our patients are so depleted of essential nutrients, that they can not place their bodies into a favorable position to heal, irregardless of whether the patient is fighting a low grade chronic infection to chronic fatigue to cancer.

 The reason why patients usually feel so much better fairly quickly is because of how IV therapy works.
 Once you are hooked up to the IV, depending on which treatment you are to receive, the treatments will generally range from 45 minutes to 3 hours.
 Further, once you are hooked up, all you have to do is sit back and relax.
 Any change in the intravenous (IV) nutritional medicine that you are receiving is done by switching the bag, not the needle.

 Taking nutritional supplements by IV allows for greater absorption by the cells.
 Absorption is a process that depends on what biochemists call the concentration gradient, which means that the nutrients must be in a higher concentration outside the cell as compared to the inside of the cell.

 If your cells are sick, however, they may not be able to transport the nutrients in sufficient quantities to restore their health.
 Thus, nutrients must be given in a concentration high enough to force the nutrients (nutritional supplements) that you need into your cells.
 As the concentration level increases outside of your cell, your cell wall allows nutrients in.